Credit Cards Cash Back Credit Cards

 Does Chase Freedom Unlimited give cash back or points?

 The Chase Freedom Unlimited offers cash back in the form of Chase Ultimate Rewards points.
-These rewards can be redeemed for:
+These rewards are extremely flexible and can be redeemed for cash or statement credits (I use that option a lot), shopping at Amazon, gift cards, and travel experiences.

 Does cash back from Bank of America Customized Cash Rewards expire?

-Cash back from the Bank of America Customized Cash Rewards don’t expire as long as your account remains open.
+Cash back from the Bank of America Customized Cash Rewards doesn’t expire as long as your account remains open.
 Your cashback rewards could be redeemed for these options:

 • Statement credits.